What is a persistent link?

 If the URL does not begin with the lib-proxy prefix, you may need to add it to the beginning of the url.
 If you do, make sure there is no space between the end of the proxy prefix (below) and the beginning of the permalink.

-Paste the complete link into your syllabus or blackboard module.
+Paste the complete link into your syllabus or Canvas module.

 Make sure there are no spaces between the proxy link and the permalink, and make sure that the proxy url is only pasted once or the article won’t open correctly.